Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Overview of the main results

 \subsubsection{Quantum Gibbs states}

-A natural question is whether similar techniques can be applied to imaginary time evolution, which is fundamental for studying thermal equilibrium states.
+A natural question is whether similar techniques apply to imaginary time evolution, which is fundamental for studying thermal equilibrium states.
 This setting, however, presents intrinsic challenges.
 The key difficulty is that imaginary time evolution does not preserve the norm of the quantum state.
 Because imaginary-time evolution is non-unitary, even a product-form propagator (e.g., $e^{-\tau H_A}\otimes \hat{1}_B$) can, after normalization, significantly modify the entanglement spectrum across $A|B$.
 This illustrates in a striking way why complex-time evolution is qualitatively more difficult than real-time evolution~\cite{PhysRevLett.93.207204,PhysRevX.11.011047}.
-Consequently, a direct application of the spectral SIE framework only allows efficient MPO (or purified MPS) approximations in high-temperature regimes, where the thermal state remains close to the identity and entanglement is naturally limited.
+Consequently, a direct application of the spectral SIE framework allows efficient MPO (or purified MPS) approximations only in high-temperature regimes, where the thermal state remains close to the identity and entanglement is naturally limited.

 To overcome this limitation, instead of relying on spectral SIE, we employ the operator low-rank approximation result established in Theorem~\ref{thm:Schmidt_rank_truncation} and adapt it to quantum Gibbs states.
 In this approach, unlike in the case of real-time evolution, only the \textit{existence} of an efficient MPS approximation can be guaranteed. \\ {\bf [Theorem~\ref{poly_approx:MPO_gibbs} (Informal)]} A purified one-dimensional Gibbs state can be approximated to error $\epsilon$ by an MPS whose bond dimension scales as $(n/\epsilon)^{\orderof{\beta}}$. \\ This result qualitatively improves upon the previously known quasi-polynomial complexity bounds for quantum Gibbs states~\cite{PhysRevLett.134.190404,HighT_Alhambra}.
-On the other hand, the construction of an explicit and efficient algorithm for generating such an MPO remains an open problem.
+By contrast, designing an explicit and efficient algorithm to generate such an MPO remains open.